Become a donor or member and support our work to advance access to medicines. For everyone. Everywhere

-One of our greatest assets is our vibrant global network of independent experts in 70 countries around the world, some of whom are listed below.
-Together we share information and expertise to solve medicine access and use problems around the world.
+We are part of a vibrant global network of independent experts in 70 countries around the world, some of whom are listed below.
+Together we share information and expertise to solve problems related to medicines access internationally.

 BUKO Pharma-Kampagne Federal Coordination Internationalism is a network of around 200 solidarity groups and individuals.
 In 1981, BUKO started a campaign against global malpractices in drug marketing by multinational pharmaceutical companies.
 The focus of the Pharma-Kampagne is to stop unethical drug marketing practices and to foster rational use of drugs all over the world.
 The Pharma-Kampagne works with medical students, doctors, pharmacists and medical scientists, through campaigns, publications, press work, public debate and dialogue.